 What do goldfish eggs look like?

 You won’t be surprised to hear that goldfish eggs don’t look like bird eggs!
 Goldfish eggs actually look like small round “bubbles”.
 They’re clear or light yellow in color, with a small dark spot in the middle of the egg.

 Goldfish eggs are extremely sticky.
 If your goldfish lay eggs then you’ll probably find them attached to a leaf or piece of plant.

-If you’re deliberately trying to breed your goldfish then we recommended using a spawning mop.
+If you’re deliberately trying to breed your goldfish then we recommend using a spawning mop.
 This mop is specially designed to catch the goldfish eggs, which will help you find them and keep them safe.
 Adult goldfish are notorious for eating their newly hatched eggs quickly, so allowing the eggs to be laid in a special tank or removing the adults is the safest option to allow the eggs to hatch.

 Female goldfish can lay up to 1000 eggs at one time and multiple times a week if the water temperatures are just right.

-The eggs will become more see through over a couple days, assuming they are fertile.
-If they are not fertile then then they will turn white.
+The eggs will become more see-through over a couple of days, assuming they are fertile.
+If they are not fertile then they will turn white.

 After two or three days, tiny black spots will show in the fertilized eggs, these spots are the developing eyes of the fry (baby goldfish)!

 The eggs can hatch in as little as four days if the water temperature is kept at 70-75F, if the water is warmer or colder then hatching can take up to seven days or could create health problems for the developing fry.

 Scum can grow on the eggs very easily so it’s important to keep the water well aerated or add a water cleanser to prevent any fungus or scum buildup.
-If fungus does build-up on the eggs, then it can prevent them from hatching.
+If the fungus does build up on the eggs, then it can prevent them from hatching.
 Methylene Blue is a common water additive that prevents fungus growth and special fungus treatments are available.

 How often do goldfish lay eggs?